felangel/bloc/docs/zh-cn/flutterweathertutorial.md

 [weather_bloc.dart](../_snippets/flutter_weather_tutorial/weather_bloc.dart.md ':include')

-We set our `initialState` to `WeatherEmpty` since initially, the user has not selected a city.
+We set our `initialState` to `WeatherInitial` since initially, the user has not selected a city.
 Then, all that's left is to implement `mapEventToState`.

-Since we are only handling the `FetchWeather` event all we need to do is `yield` our `WeatherLoading` state when we get a `FetchWeather` event and then try to get the weather from the `WeatherRepository`.
+Since we are only handling the `WeatherRequested` event all we need to do is `yield` our `WeatherLoadInProgress` state when we get a `WeatherRequested` event and then try to get the weather from the `WeatherRepository`.

-If we are able to successfully retrieve the weather we then `yield` a `WeatherLoaded` state and if we are unable to retrieve the weather, we `yield` a `WeatherError` state.
+If we are able to successfully retrieve the weather we then `yield` a `WeatherLoadSuccess` state and if we are unable to retrieve the weather, we `yield` a `WeatherLoadFailure` state.

 Now export this class in `blocs.dart`: